To Report an Absence, Dial 510-247-0665, ext. 7003

 |Prompt arrival to class is essential for academic success.
 Missing class for any reason interferes with student progress, since each class contains instructional information or activities that are essential to the student.|

-EVERY day a child is absent from school, a parent/guardian must verify the absence within 72 hours of the absence by calling the Attendance Office voicemail at 510-247-0665, ext.
+EVERY day a child is absent from school, a parent/guardian must verify the absence within 72 hours of the absence by calling the Attendance Office voicemail at (510) 247-0665, Press 1.
+If immediate assistance is needed, please call Ext.
 7003.
+The Attendance Technician is available from 8:00am-1:00pm.

 Please be sure to state: